vikas-ukani/vikas-ukani/README.md

 ### About me:

-<p>  I'm a Senior Laravel Web App Developer at Dignizant Technology which is located at Surat, Gujarat, India.
-I'm also excited to work with Python Language and quite intrested to learn about Machine Learning in Data Science field.
-I'm have quite learning skill to explore new technologies and solving real-life problems.</p
+<p>I'm a Senior Laravel Web App Developer at Dignizant Technology which is located at Surat, Gujarat, India.
+I'm also excited to work with Python Language and quite interested to learn about Machine Learning in the Data Science field.
+I'm having quite a learning skills to explore new technologies and solving real-life problems.</p>

 <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png" />